flochocinco/advent_of_code2023/README.md

-# advent_of_code2023
+# AdventOfCode2023
 Advent of Code 2023 implemented in Rust.

-I'm new in to this language
+# For Developpers
+usefull commands to know:
+cargo init
+cargo new <module>
+cargo new <test_name> --lib
+cargo test

+to compile run:
+rustc day1.rs

+to run:
+./day1.rs